ArmanKolozyan/ZKP-Languages/README.md

 ## Visualizations

-Graphs are provided to illustrate:
+Figures are provided to illustrate:

 - Number of repositories with more than 1 star for each language.
 - Number of repositories updated after 1 January 2024 for each language.